 Teacher1B: Annual statutory salaries of teachers by level of education: additional specifications for countries with different salary ranges.
+Only OECD/NESLI countries should complete this worksheet.

 Teacher2: Annual actual teacher compensation by level of education, age and gender.

 Teacher3: Allowances and additional payments to teachers.